pynt-io/pynt/README.md

 - Docker is available on your machine (you can install from https://www.docker.com/products/docker-desktop/)
 - Functional test collection is available
 - Target is up
-- IMPORTANT NOTE 1: Please verify all the above by running your test colletiion before running the security test
+- IMPORTANT NOTE 1: Please verify all the above by running your test collection before executing the Pynt security test
-- IMPORTANT NOTE 2: The quality of the automated security test depands on the quality of your functional test collection: more APIs, more users, more requests and full use of the parameters will trigger an improved security tests - its a win-win!
+- IMPORTANT NOTE 2: The quality of Pynt automated security test depands on the quality of your functional test collection: more APIs, more users, more requests and full use of the parameters will trigger an improved security tests - its a win-win!

 ## Getting started: